 Along with the ethical challenges previously shared, there have been cases where online resources or call centers don’t provide fully accurate information on all costs and fees associated with their programs.
 This applies to programs covered by private insurance as well.
 There may be additional fees, or limitations attached to the coverage offered by insurers.
 Intentional or otherwise, staff members from providers that stand to make profits via patient care might neglect to mention all fees, promise that fees will be waived, or overestimate the coverage of insurance.

-OneStep is passionate about helping individuals and families find providers that put patient well-being at the forefront of their work, be it a non-profit, for-profit, or public agency.
+OneStep is passionate about helping individuals and families find providers that put patient well-being at the forefront of their work, be it a non-profit, for-profit, or public provider.

 Payment Models for Recovery Services